AhmedKhattab95/flutter_test/README.md

 # flutter_sample

 A new Flutter project.
+can see full code in VSCode preview from here: https://github1s.com/AhmedKhattab95/flutter_test

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a a test Flutter application.

 A few resources to get you started if this is your first Flutter project: